 Least expensive cities:

 And there it is.
-Now you're ready to choose the city that's right for you, while keeping your financial sitch in mind.
+Now you're ready to choose the city that's right for you, while keeping your financial situation in mind.
+No matter where you choose to buy your new home, you can always find affordable home insurance within our trusted network.

 Another good thing to consider before moving to Ohio (or anywhere else) is the current status of the housing market in the place.
 So we'll keep this party hoppin' by checking out an overview of Ohio's market next.